mwithheld/wp-multisite-orphans/README.md

 mwithheld/wp-multisite-orphans
 ==================

 When a WordPress Multisite child site is permanently deleted, WordPress does not delete the database tables or the site's user files folder.
-This tool helps clean those up.
+This tool helps clean those up using [WP-CLI](https://wp-cli.org/)

-WP-CLI command for cleaning WordPress Multisite orpahned child tables and files.

 Quick links: [Using](#using) | [Installing](#installing) | [Contributing](#contributing) | [Support](#support)